-As would be expected of seeking out the difficult answer to the question our path has meandered a bit, because we need more information to arrive at the difficult answer.
+As would be expected of seeking out a more meaningful answer to the question, our path has meandered a bit, because we need more information to arrive at the answer.
 In the first article, we looked at the four different Greek words for love, and determined that the English word love is a term which describes a range of degrees and types of feelings and methods which we use to relate to each other as human beings.
 The feelings and methods increase in difficulty to have for others as we move higher up the range, but the accompanying rewards are greater as well.

 The other meaning of realize is: to make real.
-When I say “the boy realized his dream of becoming a baseball player”, I mean this: that the boy made his dream real.
+We would say “the boy realized his dream of becoming a baseball player”, meaning this: that the boy made his dream real.
 For many years the boy imagined himself being a professional baseball player, so he worked out and practiced baseball every day for a long time.
-Now, he has finally made his dream real by making it into the big leagues.
+Now, he has finally made his dream real by becoming a major league baseball player.
 These are the two meanings for the word realize: to become aware, and to make real.
 Both apply to the earlier statement.

-The statement we made earlier is this: As we learn to do this, (put the needs of others ahead of our own needs,) we move higher into the spiritual man, and as we realize this move into the higher self with love, we realize our connection with God even more fully.
-In other words, as we become aware of the opportunity to learn to put the needs of others ahead of our own needs, we can begin to make real (through our actions every day) the love which is demonstrated by putting the needs of others first.
+The statement we made earlier is this: As we learn to put the needs of others ahead of our own needs, we move higher into the state of being spiritual man, and as we realize this move into the higher self with love, we realize our connection with God even more fully.
+In other words, as we become aware of the opportunity to learn to put the needs of others ahead of our own needs, we can begin to make real (through our every day actions), the love which is demonstrated by putting the needs of others first.
 As we become aware of the fact that widening the circle of people around us, whose needs we put above our own, (or moving up the range of love) we can make real in our lives thoughts and actions which move us closer to the level of spiritual man.
-And as we become aware of the fact that moving higher into spiritual man is possible, and that doing so causes our connection with God to resonate even more fully and with greater clarity (like eliminating the static from a telephone call or TV picture,) we can continue to work to strengthen the connection by continuing to widen the circle of those whose needs we put ahead of our own needs.
+As we become aware of the fact that moving higher into spiritual man is possible, doing so causes our connection with God to resonate more vibrantly.
+Like eliminating the static from a telephone call or a TV’s reception, we can more clearly feel the joy and peace of which the Father is the source.
+We can continue to work on strengthening this connection by continuing to widen the circle of those whose needs we put ahead of our own needs.

 What does it mean to say that ‘God is love’?
 It means that we, ourselves – humans living on the earth, who appear to be made out of atoms and cells and flesh – are really made out of love.
 The more that we learn to live out this love in our daily lives, the closer we come to understanding that we really are a part of God!